FormidableLabs/victory/docs/victory-pie/ecology.md

 />
 ```

 Set the `innerRadius` prop to create a donut chart.
-Label positions will automatically adjust.

 ``` playground
 <VictoryPie innerRadius={140}/>